anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 ## Data Aggregation for Privacy Concerns

 ### Personally identifiable information (PII)
 [PII](https://nacto.org/wp-content/uploads/2019/05/NACTO_IMLA_Managing-Mobility-Data.pdf) is commonly thought to be limited to direct unique personal identifiers such as name, address, social security number, or credit card number.
-However, all data canbecome PII depending on how easily and accurately it can be tied to an individual.
-The U.S. government defines PII as “information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other personal or identifying information that is linked or linkable to a specificindividual.”
+However, all data can become PII depending on how easily and accurately it can be tied to an individual.
+The U.S. government defines PII as “information that can be used to distinguish or trace an individual’s identity, either alone or when combined with other personal or identifying information that is linked or linkable to a specific individual.”

 Geospatial data is, or can become, PII in two ways: